 WARNING: DO NOT REMOVE OLD RESILIENT FLOORING.
 THESE PRODUCTS MAY CONTAIN EITHER ASBESTOS FIBERS OR CRYSTALLINE SILICA, WHICH CAN BE HARMFUL TO YOUR HEALTH.

-The vinyl planks should be allowed to acclimatize at room temperature (approx 20 °C) for 48 hours prior to installation.
+The EverLVT® Premium luxury vinyl flooring should be allowed to acclimatize at room temperature (approx 20 °C) for 48 hours prior to installation.
 Carefully check planks for any defects before installation.
 Check that all BATCH NUMBERS and ITEM NUMBERS are the same and that you have purchased sufficient material to complete the job.
 Remove any traces of glue or residue from the previous flooring.